ISUgenomics/bioinformatics-workbook/dataAnalysis/Metagenomics/Kraken.md

 ---
-title: Kraken metagenomics on nematodes
+title: Kraken2 metagenomics on nematodes
 layout: single
 header:
   overlay_color: "444444"
   overlay_image: /assets/images/dna.jpg
 ---

-#  Here I will try to see what kind of bacteria and viruses lie within the Tylenchida nematode RNAseq.
+#  Here I will try to see what kind of bacteria and viruses lie within the Tylenchida nematode RNAseq using kraken2.

 ## Build appropriate kraken2 database